 Once you are formally accepted, request form I-20, "Certificate of Eligibility for Nonimmigrant Student Status" from school.

-- Before applying for the visa, you must apply for, and get accepted to CCA (See "Enrollment Process").
+- Before applying for the visa, you must apply for, and get accepted to CCA (See "Enrollment Process" for details and prerequisites).

 Pay the I-901 SEVIS fee.